-It is key element of VTP (Vlan Turning Protocol).
+VTP Pruning is the key element of VTP (VLAN Turning Protocol).
 It help improves network performance and network bandwidth by decreasing unnecessary flooded traffic i.e. broadcast, multicast, unknown and flooded unicast packets.
 In normal operation, a switch needs to flood broadcast frames, multicast frames, or unicast frames where the destination MAC address is unknown to all its ports.
 If the neighboring switch doesn’t have any active ports in the source VLAN, this broadcast is needless and excessive undesirable traffic may create problems on the network.

 Related- VTP Interview Questions